TheRealKasumi/NikoLight/documentation/planning.md

 TesLight can (and should) be built with an onboard regulator.
 This ensures that you stay below the limits the hardware can handle without modifications.
 The regulator has 2 channels and is capable of providing a total of 6A at 5V, which is around 30W of power.
-These 6A are split to 2x 3A on the channels {1, 2, 3, 4} and {5, 6, 7, 8}.
+These 6A are split to 2x 3A on the channels {1, 3, 5, 7} and {2, 4, 6, 8}.
 The load of the two single channels should not exceed 3A or 15W at maximum.
 By default TesLight has a configured power limit of 20W, or 10W per regulator.
 If this limit is reached, the brightness is reduced to stay below this limit.
+Also a temperature limit of 80°C is enforced by default when the optinal temperature sensors are installed.

 If you need to save some money, you can also only build one channel of the regulator.
-Then the power output is halfed and the jumper `J2` must be closed.
+Then the power output is halfed and the jumper `J1` must be closed.
 The full dual channel buld is recommended because otherwise you are very limited on brightness.

-If more power is really needed, then an external regulator is required.
+If more power is really needed, then an external regulator is required and the boards input must be bypassed.
-In that case all components for the onboard regulator must be removed from the board.
+In that case all components for the onboard regulator should be removed from the board.
 An exception are the capacitors `C3` and `C4`, which should remain on the board.
-The jumpers `J1` and `J2` must be closed.
+The jumper `J1` should be closed
+Instead of powering the board via the power input, it must be powered via an LED output.
+Make sure to provide stable 5V to an LED output.

 However, be careful when dealing with the high currents an external regulator could provide.
 It could significantly heat up your connectors, wires, LEDs or even the TesLight board.
-It is NOT recommended going any higher than around 8A in total.
 You might need to change the connectors, use thicker wires and thicker copper on the PCB.

 Assuming "average" WS2812 LED chips, each channel can draw around 14mA at 5V and maximum brightness.